firesharkstudios/butterfly-server/README.md

 ## Overview

-Let's see how the Butterfly SPA Backend would help us build a simple to-do list manager.
+Let's see how the Butterfly SPA Server would help us build a simple to-do list manager.

 ### The Server